-- The network address space 172.30.0.0/16 (172.30.0.0-172.30.255.255) is taken by the CMDaemonassigned NetMap network, explained shortly.
-The addressing scheme for each cloud network is assigned is similar to that suggested in figure 3.4, although the exact assignment may change over time. - Each node in a cloud network is also assigned an address in the network addressing space provided by Amazon.
-The assignment of IP addresses to nodes within the 10.0.0.0/8 range is decided by Amazon via DHCP. - The netmap "network" (figure 5.1) is a helper mapping reserved for use in routing from the cloud (that is, from a cloud director or a cloud node) to a regular node.
+- The network address space 172.30.0.0/16 (172.30.0.0-172.30.255.255) is taken by the CMDaemon-assigned NetMap network, explained shortly. - Each node in a cloud network is also assigned an address in the network addressing space provided by Amazon VPC networking.
+The assignment of IP addresses to nodes within the 10.0.0.0/8 range is decided by Amazon via DHCP.

+The VPC networks for regular cloud nodes and cloud director nodes are subnets in this range.

+• The netmap "network" (figure 5.1) is a helper mapping reserved for use in routing from the cloud (that is, from a cloud director or a cloud node) to a regular node.
 The mapping uses the 172.30.0.0/16 addressing scheme.
 Its routing is asymmetrical, that is, a NetMap mapping from a regular node to the cloud does not exist.
 Packets from a regular node to the cloud do however resolve to the cloud network as indicated by 2(a) in the preceding.